luismanuelamengual/NeoGroup-Framework/README.md

     }
 }
 ```
 The route annotation tells the framework how to access the processor.
-In this case to access the processor to the default action you should enter the url http://localhost/helloworld/.
-The RouteAction indicates with method should be called inside the controller.
+In this case, to access the processor to the default action you should enter the url http://localhost/helloworld/.
+The RouteAction indicates with method should be called inside the processor.
 If the user enters the url http://localhost/helloworld/sayHello then the method with the RouteAction with name "sayHello" will be executed

 Example 2 - Working with View Factories
 ---------